treydock/bad_browser/README.md

 ### 0.0.2 - 2012/04/13

 * Correct dependencies
-* User a more correct method to extend Rails::Engine
+* Use a more correct method to extend Rails::Engine

 ### 0.0.1 - 2012/04/12